Re-Enrollment for 2022-2023

 Notification of withdrawal must be received in writing no later than March 15 of the current school year to avoid a withdrawal fee (see below).
 If you are planning to withdraw your child, please email [email protected] for a Withdrawal Form.

-FACTS Account: All families must set up their FACTS account for the 2022-2023 school year including those who pay in full and those who receive EdChoice Scholarships.
-Set up your FACTS account by clicking here: https://online.factsmgt.com/signin/4HW1Z
+Yes.
+All families must update their FACTS account for each school year including those who pay in full and those who receive EdChoice Scholarships.
+You can update your FACTS account for the 2022-2023 school year by clicking here: https://online.factsmgt.com/signin/4HW1Z

 **EdChoice families should select the full pay option.
 The withdrawal date will be set for the end of the school year.
 Monthly payments will be set up for those who receive a partial scholarship.